elliottkember/amp/README.md

     <a href='index.html'>Home</a>

-But you want it to say
+But, because it links to the *current page*, you want it to say

     <a class='current' href='index.html'>Home</a>